BScIT-SIT-KMUTT/how-the-web-works-workshop/docs/01-inspect-web.md

 ### Exercise
 1. Which file types are used in this web page and how are they organized?
 2. What is the Remote Address of 'team13/'?
+3. What is the port number of this web page?
-3. What is the Status Code of 'team13/' request?
+4. What is the Status Code of 'team13/' request?